substrate-asia/hackathon-2023-summer/projects/04-Self-Wallet/README.md

 - Project background: Currently, web3 users are using wallets and do not consume gas fees.
 There is a risk of loss and forgetting mnemonics.
 So based on the Eip-4337 contract wallet, this project emerged as the times require.

-- Project introduction: MPC wallet using web3 protocol, created based on abstract account of EIP-4337, allows users to complete the transfer function without purchasing gas fees during contract transfer.
+- Project introduction: Self wallet using web3 protocol, created based on abstract account of EIP-4337, allows users to complete the transfer function without purchasing gas fees during contract transfer.
 Make it more convenient for users to use the blockchain wallet function.
 With the Eip-4337 full contract and unique abstract account, users can log in to their wallet in multiple ways.
 Eliminated the issue of gas purchase fees and wallet loss.

 - Technical architecture: Wallet login ->Email verification login ->Wallet address ->Submit transfer information ->Batch add bundled transaction information to the backend system Execute the Eip-4337 contract to complete the transfer
 ```